journeymonitor/control/README.md

     selenior-docker -xdebug start
     docker/shell sudo -uwww-data composer install

-This will launch a contaier for the database and one for the web-application, linked to the database.
+This will launch a contaier for the database and one for the web-application, linked to the database container.
 XDebug will be enabled with idekey "xdebug" if you use the "-xdebug" flag.
 Try clearing the cache to see that permissions are set correctly (the nginx will be run as www-data)

     docker/console cache:clear
     docker/console doctrine:database:create
     docker/console doctrine:schema:update --force
+    docker/console assets:install

+If everything works fine, you should be able to open `http://frontend.journeymonitor.local.net/` in your browser.
+For convience there is also a shortcut to get into the mysql-shell in the db container:

+    selenior-docker mysql-console